QinnShou/win11-oled-black-titlebar/README.md

 # win11-oled-black-titlebar

 ![Comparison](https://github.com/QinnShou/win11-oled-black-titlebar/blob/main/github%20demo%20title.jpg)
+(I have no idea why the icon vanished)

 A registry tweak for Windows 11 that makes title bars pure black, helping to reduce OLED screen burn-in, especially for fullscreen programs and apps.
 A grey variant is also included for aesthetic preferences.